dell/csm-docs/content/docs/authorization/configuration/powerscale/_index.md

     kubectl apply -f /tmp/token.yaml -n isilon
    ```

-2. Edit the following parameters in `samples/secret/karavi-authorization-config.json` file in [CSI PowerScale](https://github.com/dell/csi-powerscale/tree/main/samples/secret) driver and update/add connection information for one or more backend storage arrays.
+2. Edit these parameters in `samples/secret/karavi-authorization-config.json` file in [CSI PowerScale](https://github.com/dell/csi-powerscale/tree/main/samples/secret) driver and update/add connection information for one or more backend storage arrays.
 In an instance where multiple CSI drivers are configured on the same Kubernetes cluster, the port range in the *endpoint* parameter must be different for each driver.

   | Parameter | Description | Required | Default |
    | --------- | ----------- | -------- |-------- |